 Inbee Park, the women's gold medalist at the Rio Games, is in position to return to the Olympics to defend her title.
 The 32-year-old remains one of the top-ranked female golfers on the planet, though one of her fellow countrywomen -- Ko Jin-young -- is currently ranked above her.

 Henrik Stenson is also in position to make a return to the Olympics.
 The 45-year-old Swede took home a silver medal at the Rio Games and fell just short of winning the title after Justin Rose's late-round heroics.
 Stenson and Alex Noren appear to be the favorites to represent Sweden this time around.

-Much can happen in the months leading up to the Tokyo Games, but Justin Rose, the defending men's gold medalist, is not expected to qualify for the tournament this summer.
-Rose currently ranks 38th on the Official World Golf Ranking with several other Englishmen, including Tyrrell Hatton, Matthew Fitzpatrick and Paul Casey, all ranked comfortably above him.
-In order to compete in Tokyo, Rose will likely need a very strong spring to rise up the rankings.
+Justin Rose, the defending men's gold medalist, did not qualify for the tournament this summer.
+Rose currently ranks 45th on the Official World Golf Ranking with several other Englishmen, including Tyrrell Hatton, Matthew Fitzpatrick and Paul Casey, all ranked comfortably above him.

 U.S. golfer Rickie Fowler is also not expected to return to the Olympics this summer.
 Fowler, 32, is currently ranked 95th on the Official World Golf Ranking.
 The former PGA Tour Rookie of the Year represented the United States at the Rio Games, but failed to come home with any hardware.